17 February 2016

 Developed by Flinders University the device called a microfluidic chip, provides a much faster test for the presence of histamine, a potentially toxic compound.

 Histamine is an organic nitrogenous compound involved in local immune responses as well as regulating physiological function in the gut.
-Histamine is involved in inflammatory response.
+Histamine is involved in the inflammatory response.
 A known allergen, histamine concentrations can increase when food spoils, leading to potentially fatal food poisoning.
 The new technology avoids the need to use chemical additives and will allow for the much more rapid measurement of histamine levels using a small electronic portable device.
 Current testing procedures require elaborate sample taking, mixing chemicals and results aren’t known immediately

 Associate Professor Claire Lenehan of Flinders University said the purpose-built microfluidic chip uses electrodes to detect the presence of histamine and to measure levels of the compound.
 “We extract different compounds from the fish in liquid form, and these compounds will pass through the device at different rates,” said Associate Professor Lenehan.